gbv/cocoda/README.md

 ## Contribute

 Your contributions to improve Cocoda are very welcome: please [open a GitHub issue](https://github.com/gbv/cocoda/issues/new) for feature suggestions and bug reports!
 See the file [CONTRIBUTING.md] for more information about how and where to best contribute and for development details.

+See <https://gbv.github.io/cocoda/> for API documentation automatically build from Node sources.

 ## License